allansid/DotaScene/README.md

 # Dota 2 Statics
 Building a program that will receive a player's ID and return the last games played with statics that can help someone prepare or learn from the player.
 I do not own the API beign used.
 It belongs to [Joshua Duffy](https://github.com/joshuaduffy).

+## Goals
+As I am coding this little project of mine, I can see it beign used by small groups of peoples who want to keep track of themselves and their friends as well.
+And I see it beign used by big groups like an actual Pro team to keep track of the team and oponents in a fast, usable and simple way.
+We'll see how it actually works out

 ## Table of contents
 - [Dependencies](https://github.com/divinoob/DotaScene#what-do-i-need-to-use-it)
 - [Modifications on files](https://github.com/divinoob/DotaScene#modifications-on-files)